Svito-zar/Svito-zar.github.io/_posts/2021-07-26-GENEA_challenge.md

 ### Citation format:
 ```
-@inproceedings{genea2020iui,
+@inproceedings{kucherenko2020large,
 author = {Kucherenko, Taras and Jonell, Patrik and Yoon, Youngwoo and Wolfert, Pieter and Henter, Gustav Eje},
-title = {A Large, Crowdsourced Evaluation of Gesture Generation Systems on Common Data: The GENEA Challenge 2020},
+title = {A Large, Crowdsourced Evaluation of Gesture Generation Systems on Common Data: The {GENEA} {C}hallenge 2020},
 year = {2021},
 isbn = {9781450380171},
 publisher = {Association for Computing Machinery},